JBroks/GB-Accidents-Dashboard/README.md

 ### Other

-- [Gifox](https://gifox.io/) - Tool was used to record a .gif presented in the demo secion of this README files;
+- [Gifox](https://gifox.io/) - Tool was used to record the gif presented in the demo secion of this README files;

-- [Photopea](https://www.photopea.com) - Online tool was used to edit the .gif, namely to add it onto a photo;
+- [Photopea](https://www.photopea.com) - Online tool was used to edit the gif, namely to add it onto a photo;

 - [Adobe XD](https://www.adobe.com/ie/products/xd.html) - Software was used to create a project mockup;

 - MS Excel
-    - **MS Excel** was used to aggregate the original dataset, using PivotTable tool, as it was too big to upload to **AWS Cloud9** system;
+    - **MS Excel** was used to aggregate the original dataset, using PivotTable tool, as it was too big to upload to the **AWS Cloud9** system;
     - Software was also used to make validation checks to calculations performed and presented on the dashboard.

 ## Testing

 ### Code validation

-CSS code was validated using [the W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/).
+CSS code was validated using the [W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/).

-HTML code was validated using [The W3C Markup Validation Service](https://validator.w3.org/).
+HTML code was validated using the [W3C Markup Validation Service](https://validator.w3.org/).

 JavaScript code was validated using [JSHint](https://jshint.com/) and [Beautify Tools](http://beautifytools.com/javascript-validator.php).